Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Related Work

 \section{Related Work}

-We review existing works from three aspects.
-The first is some recent attempts on analysing the robustness of ensemble trees.
-The second is on the backdoor attacks on deep neural networks (DNNs).
-The third is on the defence techniques for backdoor attacks on DNNs.
+We review existing works from four aspects.
+The first is the knowledge embedding in ensemble trees.
+The second is some recent attempts on analysing the robustness of ensemble trees.
+The third is on the backdoor attacks on deep neural networks (DNNs).
+The last is on the defence techniques for backdoor attacks on DNNs.